tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 ---
 layout: post
-title: Visualization Critique & Improvements &#58; Movie Barcode Visualizations
+title: A Critique of Movie Visualizations & Improvements &#58; Movie Barcodes
-subtitle: My critique popular movie visualization subgenre (on reddit) and my take on the genre
+subtitle: My critique of popular movie visualization subgenre (on reddit) and my take on the genre
 published: true
 enable_latex: false
 permalink: /vis_critique